huaweicloud/terraform-provider-huaweicloud/docs/resources/cce_node_pool.md

 * `initial_node_count` - (Required, Int) Specifies the initial number of expected nodes in the node pool.
   This parameter can be also used to manually scale the node count afterwards.

-* `flavor_id` - (Required, String, ForceNew) Specifies the flavor id.
+* `flavor_id` - (Required, String, ForceNew) Specifies the flavor ID.
 Changing this parameter will create a new resource.

 * `type` - (Optional, String, ForceNew) Node Pool type.
 Possible values are: "vm" and "ElasticBMS".